 The depository of many venerated relics, it became an important place of pilgrimage.

-This generated much wealth; numerous gifts from worshipers, but also an annual rent from the pope during the 11th century.
+This obviously generated much wealth; numerous gifts from worshipers, but also an annual rent from the pope during the 11th century.

 Add to this the generous income generated by its 300 priories and numerous estates!